 The Black Books 1913-1932

 The publication in 2009 of Liber Novus, C. G. Jung’s Red Book, has justly been regarded as a cultural event of historical significance.
-The publication enabled a new reading of Jung, which is just beginning, based for the first time on primary documentation of the most critical creative phase in Jung’s life.
-To continue this, the Philemon Foundation is pleased to announce the commencement of the editing for publication of C. G. Jung’s Black Books, from 1913 to 1932, in a facsimile edition, accompanied by translation, introduction and notes, in collaboration with the Foundation of the Works of C. G. Jung.
-The edition will be edited by Sonu Shamdasani, translated by Mark Kyburz, John Peck and Sonu Shamdasani and published by W. W. Norton.
+The publication enabled a new reading of Jung that is just beginning, based for the first time on primary documentation of the most critical creative phase in Jung’s life.
+To continue this, the Philemon Foundation is pleased to announce the editing for publication of C. G. Jung’s Black Books, from 1913 to 1932, in a facsimile edition, accompanied by translation, introduction and notes, in collaboration with the Foundation of the Works of C. G. Jung.
+The edition is being edited by Sonu Shamdasani, translated by Martin Liebscher, John Peck and Sonu Shamdasani and will be published by W. W. Norton.